aaronhuggins/node-libas2/docs/API.md

 **Kind**: static method of [<code>AS2Disposition</code>](#AS2Disposition)
 **Returns**: <code>Promise.&lt;object&gt;</code> - <ul>

-<li>The content node and the generated outgoing MDN as an AS2MimeNode.</li>
+<li>The content node, disposition object, and the generated outgoing MDN as an AS2MimeNode.</li>
 </ul>

 | Param   | Type                                                                   | Description                                        |